skyportal/skyportal/doc/advanced_usage.md

-namely it must have a valid `obj_id` of an existing object that is accessible to the user, it must contain a non-empty string for the `origin` and it should contain the `Annotation` data, that is a dictionary with arbitrary entries.
+namely it must have a valid `obj_id` of an existing object that is accessible to the user, it must contain a non-empty string for the `origin` and it should contain the annotation `data`, that is a dictionary with arbitrary entries.

 In general, the `origin` field is used to